Moving the Needle Conference

 Much remains to be done, however, to better understand how to how to institutionalize CLA and leverage it to increase sustainability and local ownership, and move countries towards greater self-reliance – key priorities for the new administration.
 These priorities present an impetus to deepen CLA at USAID, and to inform and learn from how other development organizations deepen their own organizational learning efforts.

-Moving the Needle 2018 will convene decision makers, thought leaders, donors and implementers around two questions:
+Moving the Needle 2018 convened decision-makers, thought leaders, donors, and implementers around two questions: